Pod-Point/laravel-aws-pubsub/README.md

 }
 ```

-Now, when the event is being triggered, it will behave like a standard Laravel event, which means other listeners can listen to it, as usual, but it will also broadcast to the topic defined by the `broadcastOn` method using the payload defined by the `broadcastWith` method.
+Now, when the event is being triggered, it will behave like a standard Laravel event, which means other listeners can listen to it, as usual, but it will also broadcast to the Topic defined by the `broadcastOn` method using the payload defined by the `broadcastWith` method.

 #### Broadcast Name / Subject

 In a Pub/Sub context, it can be handy to specify a `Subject` on each notification which broadcast to SNS.
-This can be an easy way to configure a listener for each specific kind of subject you can receive and process later on within queues.
+This can be an easy way to configure a Listeners for each specific kind of subject you can receive and process later on within queues.

 By default, the package will use the standard [Laravel broadcast name](https://laravel.com/docs/master/broadcasting#broadcast-name) in order to define the `Subject` of the notification sent.
 Feel free to customize it as you wish.